TypeStrong/typedoc-site/guides/project-references.md

 # Project References

 As of 0.20, TypeDoc has limited support for TypeScript projects using project references and solution style tsconfig files.
-This support is limited since TypeDoc is currently unable to:

-1. Resolve type reference links between projects
-1. Properly link files to GitHub if they are in a child project of the root project.
+This support is limited since TypeDoc is currently unable to properly link files to GitHub if they are in a child project of the root project.

 ## How it works